“Polycentric Territorial Structures and Territorial Cooperation:

 - How policy makers at European, national, regional and local level could engage in territorial cooperation arrangements to support further polycentric development?

-The workshop is targeting policy makers and practitioners at European, macro-regional, cross-border, national and regional level.
+The workshop attracted policy makers, practitioners, researchers and the private sector at European, national and regional level.

-The ESPON Workshop takes place on 14 September 2016 at the Permanent Representation of the Slovak Republic to the EU.
+The ESPON Workshop took place on 14 September 2016 at the Permanent Representation of the Slovak Republic to the EU.

 Please don’t hesitate to contact ESPON (email@example.com) should you need further information.